Raffaella Carrà: 1980s: return to RAI and success in Latin America

-1990s: Work as a presenter
+1990s: work as a presenter

 Once the experience at Fininvest was over, Carrà hosted the new programme Weekend of Rafaella in which she appeared with a new mature look abandoning tights and bodysuits.
 The programme had a sequel entitled Ricomincio da due.

 In early January 1990, Carrà returned to Rai to host her new show Raffaella Venerdì, Sabato e Domenica...
 E saranno famosi.

 In June 1990, she co-hosted alongside Gigi Sabani, Ricardo Fernández Deu and Miriam Díaz Aroca, Cuando calienta el sol, a two-part Rai and TVE jointly produced variety show aired live from Saint-Vincent in Italy and Tossa de Mar in Spain and broadcast simultaneously to both countries.

 In May 1991, she presented the Telegatto awards with Corrado.

-Together with Johnny Dorelli, in 1991, she hosted the Saturday night show Fantastic 12 on Rai 1, which, despite controversy caused by Roberto Benigni's appearance, obtained ratings below expectations.
+Together with Johnny Dorelli, in 1991, she hosted the Saturday night show Fantastico 12 on Rai 1, which, despite controversy caused by Roberto Benigni's appearance, obtained ratings below expectations.

 From 1992 to 1995 Carrà returned to TVE, conducting three seasons of ¡Hola Raffaella!, for which she won three TP de Oro and the early evening show A las 8 con Raffaella.
-In the 1994–95 season, she moved to the Spanish counterpart of Fininvest, Telecinco, with the afternoon program En casa con Raffaella.
+In the 1994–95 season, she moved to the Spanish counterpart of Fininvest, Telecinco, with the afternoon programme En casa con Raffaella.

 At the end of 1995 she returned to Rai 1 with Carràmba!
 Che sorpresa.
 While in 1996 and from 1998 to 2000, she hosted Carràmba!
 Che sorpresa, Carrambà!
 Che fortuna, 40 minuti con Raffaella, Centoventitré and I Fantastici di Raffaella.

-In 1997 she also participated as a protagonist in a four-part RAI miniseries entitled Unamamma per caso, directed by Sergio Martino, in which she played the role of a single journalist.
+In 1997 she also participated as a protagonist in a four-part RAI miniseries entitled Una mamma per caso, directed by Sergio Martino, in which she played the role of a single journalist.
 It was her last appearance on a scripted TV series.
 That year refused to host the Sanremo Music Festival 1997.

 She welcomed 1998 co-hosting with Ramón García the TVE broadcast of New Year's clock bell strikes live from Puerta del Sol in Madrid.

-2000s: Between Spain and Italy
+2000s: between Spain and Italy

 In 2000 she presented the Gran Premio Internazionale dello Spettacolo with Paolo Bonolis.